 This is why it’s so important to choose a utility company that operates lean.
 The more efficient they are, the more you save.
 Always shop around for the most efficient utility company so you can reduce your electric bill in Texas.

 Texans have a saying that goes, “If you don’t like the weather, just wait ten minutes and it’ll change.”
 That’s hyperbole, but it’s not far-off to say that Texas has some extreme weather.
-And extreme weather can increase your average electric bill in Texas.
+And extreme weather can increase your average energy bill in Texas.

 If there’s a heatwave, you’ll pay more because of energy demand spikes during that time.
 Because extreme temperatures push up demand, fuel prices increase, and your electricity bill increases, too.